vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 # Risk Vectors

 ## Governance

 Metronome is governed by the MET token, which has existed in two different versions.
 MET 1.0 was issued when the project first launched in 2018.
 Later, as part of the 2022 relaunch, the MET DAO was created, along with a new token to govern it: MET 2.0 ([see MIP-001 for more on the tokenomics](https://github.com/autonomoussoftware/metronome2-documentation/issues/1)).
 The following graph shows how it was distributed:

 ![image](https://user-images.githubusercontent.com/51072084/221347582-abc087e1-c841-4dbf-af9f-ea24831ae729.png)

-#### Source: Metronome docs
+Source: Metronome docs

 MET DAO works much like other DAOs: Members can devise and share Metronome Improvement Proposals (MIPs), cast votes on MIPs (off-chain via Snapshot), and participate in forum debates.
 At this stage of the protocol’s evolution, the DAO is highly centralised, the protocol being governed by a team-owned multisig.
 However, the Metronome roadmap stresses a commitment to [progressive decentralisation](https://www.metronome.io/post/the-role-of-governance-in-decentralized-finance).

 There is an uneven distribution of MET tokens.
 While 14,377,915 MET currently exist, only 3,756,991 are effectively circulating and able to participate in governance.
 More than half of the total supply — 8,620,924 MET — is locked in the [treasury](https://etherscan.io/token/0x2ebd53d035150f328bd754d6dc66b99b0edb89aa?a=0xd1de3f9cd4ae2f23da941a67ca4c739f8dd9af33), while 2,000,000 additional MET are used by the protocol in a [Uniswap V3 LP position](https://etherscan.io/token/0x2ebd53d035150f328bd754d6dc66b99b0edb89aa?a=0xceb5c29bde4604296135dd7b027a433fd3633516).
 It’s unclear how the 8.6 million tokens in the treasury will be distributed.

 The 3,756,991 effective circulating tokens are highly concentrated in the hands of team members and project advisors, who own 2,000,000 MET, representing 53% of the effective circulating supply.
-These tokens have been vested, unlocking [evenly over a 24-month vesting period](https://github.com/autonomoussoftware/metronome2-documentation/issues/1).
+These tokens have been vested, unlocking [linearly over a 24-month vesting period](https://github.com/autonomoussoftware/metronome2-documentation/issues/1).
 During that period, however, the team members and advisors are allowed to participate in governance and have done so as seen in past [snapshot votes](https://snapshot.org/#/metronome.eth/proposal/0xd96f4626bdd23a2b0c13315c1d08c9b66796e7c36fcc2cd5c358092c232bdf9b).
 The other 47% of the effective circulating tokens remain unclaimed in the [token migration contract](https://etherscan.io/token/0x2ebd53d035150f328bd754d6dc66b99b0edb89aa?a=0xe67516417a934b27cf0c14868f8165b1bc94bf73) (1,541,560 MET or 41% of the effective circulating supply).
 It should be noted that there is no expiration date on the claim to the token migration contract for v1 holders.
 The remaining 6% of the effective circulating supply is owned by only [125 holders](https://etherscan.io/token/0x2ebd53d035150f328bd754d6dc66b99b0edb89aa#balances) with the largest being a [centralised exchange address (Gate.io)](https://etherscan.io/address/0x0d0707963952f2fba59dd06f2b425ace40b492fe) holding 2%, according to Etherscan.

 ![image](https://user-images.githubusercontent.com/51072084/221347627-ab2ece99-5896-4071-84e5-9c9ab7bcd8f9.png)

-#### Source: Metronome docs + enrichment by authors
+Source: Metronome docs + enrichment by authors

 This lopsided token distribution creates barriers to meaningful community participation in governance.
 For instance, only one [EOA address](https://etherscan.io/address/0x73f10d7affbab50326441c56d775a075e54698f9) has sufficient voting power — a delegation of at least 25,000 MET — to [bring a proposal to vote](https://docs.metronome.io/metronome-2.0/governance/voting-and-participation) using Snapshot, an off-chain voting tool.
-And according to MET DAO rules, at least 4% of the circulating supply must vote on a proposal for the vote to be binding.
+According to MET DAO rules, at least 4% of the circulating supply must vote on a proposal for the vote to be binding.
 In practical terms, this means that 150,279 MET tokens (3,756,991 * 0.04) must participate in a vote to push any proposal through governance.
 Although 4% is not high compared to the governance procedures of other projects, the token distribution makes this bar more difficult for a non-team member to reach (while the team could reach it easily).
 The cost of reaching quorum at the current price of MET ($1.15) is about $170,000.
 Additionally, even if a community member does push a Snapshot vote through, they must rely on the team to implement the result.

 Snapshot provides a sentiment check, not meaningful control over the protocol.
 Realistically, the only way to decentralise governance is to transfer control from the team multisig to an on-chain DAO.
 At the moment, however, the multisig has very broad authority (see “Centralisation in Operation” below).